The Number One Etiquette Violation! Are You Guilty, Too?

 How quickly should we respond?
 Within 24 hours.

 Wow that’s fast, Maralee!
 What’s the hurry?
 Well, a prompt response signals that you’re excited to be included in the event.
 You can think of it this way.
 If I held up a $100 bill and asked if you wanted it or not, I doubt if you would wait two weeks (or forget completely!) to let me know if you would like to accept.
-Instead, you would very quickly probably say, “Thank you, Maralee!
-I’d love to accept!”
-That’s the same enthusiasm and quickness that is nice of us to show when responding to invitations.
+Instead, you would probably very quickly say something like, “Thanks, Maralee!
+You’re the best!”
+That’s the same enthusiasm and quickness that is kind-hearted to show when responding to invitations.

 Some invitations will list an RSVP by date as a desperate attempt to get the guest to reply.
 Please respond long before the date.
 Not doing so sends a signal that you’re waiting to make up your mind because the event doesn’t thrill you on first thought!